On geometric bases for A-polynomials II: $\mathfrak{su}_3$ and Kuberberg bracket: Introduction

 \section{Introduction}

-``Quantum A-polynomials'' \cite{garoufalidis2004characteristic,Gukov:2003na,Aganagic:2012jb} is a nickname for somewhat mysterious finite-difference equations with respect to the coloring parameter $R$, which are satisfied by HOMFLY-PT knot polynomials $H_K(R)$.
+``Quantum A-polynomials'' \cite{garoufalidis2004characteristic,Gukov:2003na,Aganagic:2012jb,Garoufalidis:2016zhf} is a nickname for somewhat mysterious finite-difference equations with respect to the coloring parameter $R$, which are satisfied by HOMFLY-PT knot polynomials $H_K(R)$ -- averages of Wilson loop operators in 3d Chern-Simons theory.
 In the classical limit $q\to 1$ they convert into ordinary A-polynomials, which have a pure topological interpretation as complex curves associated to a character variety of the knot complement \cite{cooper1994plane, yoshida1991ideal, neumann1985volumes, Gukov:2003na, 2019arXiv190301732D, Kashaev:1996kc, murakami2001colored, Gukov:2006ze, A=B, Arthamonov:2013rfa}.
 They have close relatives, named quantum C-polynomials \cite{GarC,2009.11641}.
 Here we continue the program of \cite{Galakhov:2024eco} in constructing derivation mechanisms for (quantum) A-polynomials by manipulations with auxiliary links obtained by decorating the original knot $K$ with additional ``simply colored'' strands.
 The idea is that different decorations are not independent -- and this is ``the same'' dependence as that between different colorings.
-This is a natural hypothesis, since the change of colorings can be provided by {\it cabling} \cite{adams2004knot, cabling} the original knot with specific links -- and in this was {\it some} map between colorings and links can be established.
+This follows from the fact that the change of colorings can be provided by {\it cabling} \cite{adams2004knot, cabling} the original knot with specific links -- and in this way {\it some} map between colorings and links can be established.
 The problem is to tame the dependencies on the decorations and to find its true origins.
 It is not a pure topological equivalence -- at some stage the true Reshetikhin-Turaev-style (RT) calculation \cite{RT1,RT2,1112.2654} of {\it some} link transformations looks unavoidable.
 The task is to minimize this need and, hopefully, to localize it in some clever way.
 We are approaching this goal in small steps, looking through particular examples and trying to find something in common.

 In this particular paper we suggest to formalize the work with links by the use of planar {\it arcades} on 2-dimensional knot diagrams, which provide a sophisticated, still handable representation of the braid group -- in this way shifting the problem of link dependencies to ``just'' the closures of braids.
 The arcade formalism would allow us to ``planarize'' arbitrary links in a universal way.
 The planarized link is still captured by a link diagram yet drawn not in a presence of the knot question, rather on a plain with punctures.
 We believe these diagrammatic language is somewhat simpler and allows one to simplify further, untangle links by applying \emph{brackets}.